MaterSim/PyXtal_FF/examples/Si-NN-LAMMPS/README.md

 ## Validation between python-ASE and lammps results

 The `validate.py` will create a randomly perturbed silicon diamond structure.
-Then it will perform a single point energy calculation from both `Python-ASE` and `LAMMPS` calcuato
+Then it will perform a single point energy calculation from both `Python-ASE` and `LAMMPS` calcuator.

 ```
 $ python validate.py

 ASE calculator with pyxtal_ff force field

 Energy:  -37.879 eV/atom